candytale55/ANKI-VOCABULARY/PT_Eating_Out.md

 | açaí                   | substantivo (masc)| /a.ˌsa.ˈi/           | açaí                 | /əˌsaɪiː/     | açaí                | /aˈsa.i/       |     |
 | moqueca                | substantivo (fem) | /moˈke.kɐ/           | moqueca (stew)      | /moʊˈkeɪkə/   | moqueca             | /moˈkeka/      |     |
 | acarajé                | substantivo (masc)| /a.ka.ˈɾa.ʒɪ/       | acarajé (snack)     | /əˌkɑːrəˈʒeɪ/ | acarajé             | /akaraˈxe/     |     |

+1. **Plate:** A "plate" typically refers to a flat, shallow, and round or oval dish that is used to serve individual portions of food.
+It is the standard item on which a main course or a portion of a meal is placed.
+Plates are usually made of various materials, such as ceramic, porcelain, glass, or plastic.

+2. **Dish:** "Dish" is a broader term that encompasses any container or vessel used for serving or holding food.
+It includes plates but can also refer to bowls, platters, serving dishes, and even cookware like casseroles or baking dishes.
+"Dish" is a more general term that covers a wider range of food-serving containers.